HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image472.png)

-**Note**: The above thresholds are the test environment settings and are for reference only..
+**Note:** The above thresholds are the test environment settings and are for reference only..

-**Email example**: The prompt information of other server resource monitoring exception reminder is as follows:
+**Email example:** The prompt information of other server resource monitoring exception reminder is as follows:

 ![](assets/hotdb-management/image473.png)

 ##### (V) Data source information monitoring

-**Description**: The data source information monitoring notification is bout the most recent exception during the notification time.
+**Description:** The data source information monitoring notification is bout the most recent exception during the notification time.

 ![](assets/hotdb-management/image474.png)

-**Threshold setting**: To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> \[Topological Graph Alert Setting]" and the corresponding thresholds have been set, as shown below:
+**Threshold setting:** To monitor the corresponding item of the data source, it shall be ensured that the monitoring item has been opened in "Setting -> \[Topological Graph Alert Setting]" and the corresponding thresholds have been set, as shown below:

 ![](assets/hotdb-management/image475.png)

-**Note**: The above thresholds are the test environment settings and are for reference only.
+**Note:** The above thresholds are the test environment settings and are for reference only.

-**Email example**: The prompt information of data source related monitoring alert reminder is as follows:
+**Email example:** The prompt information of data source related monitoring alert reminder is as follows:

 ![](assets/hotdb-management/image476.png)